 Dr. Stacy Mendelson has served on the Austin State Hospital Volunteer Service Council, currently known as Friends of ASH, for more than 2 years.
-She is currently the Vice Chair.
+She is currently the Chair of the council.
 She has over 30 years of medical experience.
 Throughout her diverse career, Dr Mendelson has held various roles, including Assistant Director of Pharmacy as well as a psychopharmacologist consultant at ASH, an Assistant Professor at the University of Texas at Austin Pharmacy school and a clinical consultant at e-MDs, a prominent electronic health record (EHR) software company.
 Her passion lies in mental health advocacy, where she strives to make a difference in the lives of others especially in mental wellness.
 Beyond her medical commitments, she enjoys painting and finds solace in outdoor activities like gardening, running, hiking, and skiing.

 Dianna Pickens was the Director of Education and Rehabilitation at Austin State Hospital for thirty years.
 The patient services included children, adolescent, adult education and occupation, physical, recreation, music, art and dance therapies.
 These services enhanced the patients’ healing process and provided skills for community transition.
 Dianna's passion for helping the mentally ill patients at Austin State Hospital and her commitment for mental health awareness has continued.
 She has been a member of the non-profit Board of Friends of the Austin State Hospital for fourteen years.